Astana: Soviet era (1918–1991)

 During World War II, Akmolinsk served as a route for the transport of engineering tools and equipment from evacuated plants in the Ukrainian SSR, Byelorussian SSR, and Russian SFSR located in the oblasts of the Kazakh SSR.
 Local industries were appointed to respond to war needs, assisting the country to provide the battle and home fronts with all materials needed.
 In the post-war years, Akmolinsk became a beacon of economic revival in the west of the Soviet Union ruined by the war.
 Additionally, many Russian-Germans were resettled here after being deported under Joseph Stalin's rule.

 In 1954, Northern Kazakh SSR oblasts became a territory of the Virgin Lands Campaign, in order to turn the region into a second grain producer for the Soviet Union.
-In December 1960, Central Committee made a resolution to create the Tselinniy Krai, which comprised five regions of the Northern Kazakh SSR oblasts.
-Akmolinsk Oblast was ceased to exist as a separate administrative entity.
+In December 1960, the Central Committee made a resolution to create the Tselinniy Krai, which comprised five regions of the Northern Kazakh SSR oblasts.
+Eventually, Akmolinsk Oblast ceased to exist as a separate administrative entity.
 Its districts were directly subordinated to the new krai administration, and Akmolinsk became the krai capital, as well as the administrative seat of the new Virgin Lands economic region.
 On 14 March 1961, Khrushchev suggested the city should have a name corresponding to its role in the Virgin Lands Campaign.
-On 20 March 1961, the Supreme Soviet of the Kazakh SSR renamed Akmolinsk Tselinograd.
+On 20 March 1961, the Supreme Soviet of the Kazakh SSR renamed Akmolinsk to Tselinograd.
 On 24 April 1961, the region was reconstituted as Tselinograd Oblast.
 In the 1960s, Tselinograd was completely transformed.
 In 1963, work on the first three new high-rise housing districts began.
 In addition, the city received a number of new monumental public buildings, including the Virgin Lands Palace, a Palace of Youth, a House of Soviets, a new airport, and several sports venues.
-In 1971, the Tselinniy Krai was abolished and Tselinograd became the centre of the oblast.
+In 1971, the Tselinniy Krai was abolished and Tselinograd became the oblast's new capital.